I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 The ballad "After A Rainy Day" slows things down for a brief bit, then Yuri returns to "epic" territory with the crunchy "Gates of Jerusalem."
 The oddly titled "Folkloric Song From the People of the Forgotten Lands" (?) sets up the chugging "War Horse," a meat 'n' potatoes metal cut that will get the heads banging and the devil horns flyin'.
 A medieval folk-infused, mostly acoustic ballad "She Walks Through the Flower Fields" is next and it's performed by an unidentified female singer with an absolutely lovely voice.
 This track reminds me somewhat of Blackmore's Night, and it leads into the closing track "The Chosen," which is a suitably cinematic, all-men-play-on-ten power metal shredder with a few full-on thrashy bits coming in towards the end.

-Yuri's instrumental skills are impressive throughout Your Kingdom Will Fall -- I'm always amazed by guys who can not only play more than one musical instrument, but play them well, because I can barely tune in a radio.
-Vocally he's obviously trying to emulate his heroes like Ronnie James Dio, Bruce Dickinson and Eric Adams (Manowar), with a rough-and-ready delivery that suits this material.
-Many of the bands playing this style of metal tend to go for an overly polished, squeaky-clean sound with grating, constant high-pitched falsetto vocals, but Fulone's suit of armor has just the right amount of dents, grit and rust around the edges, which is a welcome change.
+Yuri's instrumental skills are impressive throughout Your Kingdom Will Fall—I'm always amazed by guys who can not only play more than one musical instrument, but play them well, because I can barely tune in a radio.
+Vocalist Monteiro is obviously trying to emulate heroes like Ronnie James Dio, Bruce Dickinson and Eric Adams (Manowar), with a rough-and-ready delivery that suits this material.
+Many of the bands playing this style of metal tend to go for an overly polished, squeaky-clean sound with grating, constant high-pitched falsetto vocals, but this suit of armor has just the right amount of dents, grit and rust around the edges, which is a welcome change.